Who Is Responsible For A Blocked Drain: Landlord Or Tenant?

 It’s 8 AM - you wake up to prepare breakfast and find the kitchen sink pooled with water.

 The very thought of it sends a chill down your spine.
-A blocked drain is undoubtedly a nightmare for every homeowner out of all the plumbing woes.
+A blocked drain is undoubtedly a nightmare for every homeowner, mainly because of all the plumbing woes.

 Now, the first thing you do is call your landlord to inform him of the unpleasant situation.
 But the landlord tells you it isn’t their responsibility to fix the drain; instead, it’s yours.
 Later, you end up quarrelling and disconnecting the call.

-Indeed, it’s a real struggle to figure out whose responsibility is to fix a blocked drain.
+Indeed, it can be a real struggle to determine who is responsible for fixing a blocked drain.
 But don’t worry; we’ve prepared this guide to walk you through all the details.

 So, let’s get started!